alvaroiporre/leaderboard-api/README.md

 # 📖 To Do List <a name="about-project"></a>

-**To Do List** is a is a brief sample of the work done in my career as a software developer.
+**Leaderboard** is a is a brief sample of the work done in my career as a software developer.

 ## 🛠 Built With <a name="built-with"></a>